reg-dataplatform/reg-aws-terraform-library/step_function/README.md

     - arn of iam role to be used by lambda script
 - `template_file_source_dir`
     - path to template file
+- `module_name`
+    - name of child module - used to create resource name

 ### Optional (default values used unless specified)
-- `added_name`
-    - name added to role in aws - could be used if several roles are needed within the same module
-    - default: `main`
 - `resource_tags`
     - tags added to role - should be specified jointly with all other resources in the same module
     - default: `"tag" = "none given"`